Admission rounds and spring semester availability

 Scholarships not available for spring start

-The Swedish Institute and Swedish universities have scholarships available for applicants to master's level programmes who apply for an autumn start.
-Please note that there are no Swedish scholarships available for those beginning their studies in the spring semester.
+The Swedish Institute and Swedish universities offer scholarships to master's programme applicants who apply for an autumn start.
+However, there are no Swedish scholarships available for applicants beginning their studies in the spring semester.